ThePoShWolf/Modrify/README.md

 Once you've set the game environment, you will be able to use the other commands in each module.

-### Reporting
+### Getting data

-PSMutagen is able to handle reporting very well.
-For example, if you'd like to build a spread sheet of all people NPCs with their name, race, and factions, you can do so with:
+PSMutagen is able to retrieve data about your load order or specific mods very well.
+For example, if you'd like to build a spreadsheet of all people NPCs with their name, race, and factions, you can do so with:

 ```powershell
 # Get the game environment to capture the LinkCache object